ivelum/djangoql/README.rst

       </ul>

       <script>
+        DjangoQL.DOMReady(function () {
           DjangoQL.init({
-          // either JS object that contains result of DjangoQLSchema.as_dict(),
+            // either JS object with a result of DjangoQLSchema(MyModel).as_dict(),
             // or an URL from which this information could be loaded asynchronously
             introspections: {{ introspections|safe }},

             // css selector for query input.
 It should be a textarea
             selector: 'textarea[name=q]',

             // optional, you can provide URL for Syntax Help link here.
             // If not specified, Syntax Help link will be hidden.
             syntaxHelp: null,

             // optional, enable textarea auto-resize feature.
 If enabled,
             // textarea will automatically grow its height when entered text
             // doesn't fit, and shrink back when text is removed.
 The purpose
             // of this is to see full search query without scrolling, could be
             // helpful for really long queries.
             autoResize: true
+          });
         });
       </script>
     </body>